Codeusa/Borderless-Gaming/README.md

 **I have a new suggestion:** For feature requests please first check [the issues list](https://github.com/Codeusa/Borderless-Gaming/issues) to see if it's already there.
 If not, feel free to file it as an issue and to define the label **enhancement**.

+# Code of Conduct

+Don't be dumb.
+Don't be sensetive.
+Don't be a baby.
+This is not a "safe space", it is programming.
+Present yourself how you want to be treated.

 ## Contact info

 * **Twitter:** [@AndrewMD5](https://twitter.com/andrewmd5)